The Rowley shoals are better than the Great Barrier Reef according to some divers, plus you can only dive there from a liveaboard

 Some of the liveaboards take their guests ashore on the sandy beaches of Bedwell Island and have a barbecue there after a long day of diving.
 This island is home to red-tailed tropical birds, which nest on the island.

-Rowley Shoals west of Broome Western Australia and how to get there
+How to get to Rowley Shoals west of Broome Western Australia

-Many ask how to get to Rowley Shoals.
-You first need to hop on a short 2 1/2 hour flight, or a long drive to Broome from Perth.
+To get to Rowley Shoals: You first need to hop on a short 2 1/2 hour flight from Perth to Broome.
+Alternatively, it’s a long drive to Broome from Perth.
 The distance is 2,346 kilometres (1,466 miles).

-If you choose to drive from Perth, whilst it's a long journey, it is an enjoyable and interesting one.
-If you do this journey, I suggest hiring a four-wheel-drive vehicle.
+If you choose to drive from Perth it’s a long journey but an enjoyable and interesting one.
+If you opt to drive I suggest rent a four-wheel-drive vehicle.

 This way you’ll discover the West Coast of Australia, including Shark Bay, Monkey Mia and Exmouth and the Ningaloo Reef.
 At Monkey Mia you can see wild dolphins up close and personal.
 Plus you may even be lucky to be chosen to feed them.